 Advertising Week 2024 was a pivotal moment for TikTok’s continued dominance in the advertising and media landscape, reinforcing our position as the go-to platform for exponential entertainment and high-impact marketing solutions.
 Set against the backdrop of a rapidly evolving digital ecosystem, this year’s event showcased how TikTok is not just an advertising platform but a cultural powerhouse driving the future of brand engagement.
 With immersive activations, thought leadership panels, and data-backed insights, we deepened our relationships with agencies and brands, equipping them with the tools and strategies to thrive in an ever-changing market.

 From the Fit Check Glambot Photo Moment to highly anticipated speaker sessions, every touchpoint was meticulously designed to showcase TikTok’s unmatched creative ecosystem.
-Our messaging was clear—TikTok is where brands must be to shape, amplify, and participate in culture.
-With record engagement, new partnerships, and undeniable business impact, AdWeek 2024 was a milestone in cementing TikTok’s reputation as the premier destination for brands looking to drive relevance, revenue, and real results.
+Our messaging was clear: TikTok is where brands must be to shape, amplify, and participate in culture.
+With record engagement, new partnerships, and undeniable business impact, AdWeek 2024 became a milestone that cemented TikTok’s reputation as the premier destination for brands seeking relevance, revenue, and real results.

 Building on our North American success, we scaled the TikTok Co-Working Garden activation for Advertising Week Europe 2024, leveraging insights from our U.S. experiments to optimize impact in a new regional market.
+I was able to take our US learnings and cross reference that with Alice Beaden and Keelan Duffy on our UK events team to scale.
 In close collaboration with Cogs & Marvel as our production agency, we refined our approach to maximize engagement, tailor content for a European audience, and ensure seamless execution.
-By incorporating learnings from past activations—such as enhancing user flow, refining interactive touchpoints, and creating a stronger link between physical experiences and digital amplification—we transformed the space into an immersive, brand-driven environment.
+By incorporating learnings from past activations, such as enhancing user flow, refining interactive touchpoints, and creating a stronger link between physical experiences and digital amplification, we transformed the space into an immersive, brand-driven environment.
+The stickers ourstudio team designed and much of the flipboard creative we had created for Cannes in years priors found a place in this execution in a fresh way.

 The bold, interactive locker system became a central engagement hub, gamifying attendee participation while reinforcing TikTok’s core business messaging of Get Creative, Get Inspired, Make Impact.
 This global-to-local execution strategy resulted in record-breaking attendee participation, exceeding newsletter sign-ups and solidifying TikTok’s presence as a leader in the European advertising ecosystem.
 The overwhelming success of the branded TikTok lockers even led to their upcycling and permanent installation at TikTok’s London office, a testament to the impact and longevity of our strategic experiential design.